 Anti-racism Equity Impact tool

-Dr. Du Vivier put together a list of questions from proposed Covid19 decision guide which may/may not be applicable to our discussions but good points nevertheless which may be included in future documents
+Dr. Du Vivier made a list of questions from the proposed COVID-19 decision guide which may or may not be applicable to our discussions but present good points nevertheless and could be included in future documents.

 Action Item: Group to review and offer feedback and suggestions.